stevegeek/quo/README.md

-# Quo: Query Objects for ActiveRecord
+# Quo: Query Objects for ActiveRecord & Collections

 Quo helps you organize database and collection queries into reusable, composable, and testable objects.